-While foraging, these birds often explore the tide line or piles of debris, flipping and turning shells, stones and driftwood to seek out prey beneath different objects.
+While foraging, these birds often explore the tide line or piles of debris, flipping and turning shells, stones, and driftwood to seek out prey beneath different objects.
 Several birds may work together to turn over larger objects.
 Ruddy turnstones are often seen alone or in small groups, though they can form flocks of thousands of individuals after the breeding season, and often congregate in mixed flocks with other shorebirds.
 Turnstones take alarm quite easily, and other shorebirds heed those alarms as well.

-These birds can be aggressive during the nesting season, and will vigorously chase intruders, even much larger birds.
+These birds can be aggressive during the nesting season and will vigorously chase intruders, even much larger birds.
 They often perch on top of boulders to watch for potential threats.
 Turnstones have a jerky walking gait and their flight is direct and straight with rapid wing beats.

 Turnstones are monogamous and may remain with the same mate for several years, though not necessarily for life.
-Males court females by making several shallow scrapes, though it is the female who finally decides the nest site and lines the scrape with lichens, moss, grasses and similar plant debris.
+Males court females by making several shallow scrapes, though it is the female who finally decides the nest site and lines the scrape with lichens, moss, grasses, and similar plant debris before laying eggs.

 The oval-shaped or slightly pointed eggs are olive-green or dark buff and marked with brown and black splotches.
-There are 2-5 eggs in a typical brood, and while both parents share incubation duties, the female generally does more incubation.
-After 21-24 days the eggs will hatch, and the precocial young are able to leave the nest and feed themselves in less than a day.
-Both parents guide and protect their offspring, though the female parent will often leave early, before the chicks can fly.
-Young turnstones make their first flight when they are 19-21 days old.
+There are two to five eggs in a typical brood, and while both parents share incubation duties, the female generally does more incubation.
+After 21 to 24 days, the eggs will hatch, and the chicks are able to leave the nest and feed themselves in less than a day.
+Both parents guide and protect their offspring, though the female parent will often leave early, before the chicks can fly, while the male will finish their care.
+Young turnstones make their first flight when they are 19 to 21 days old.

 Because of the short breeding season in these birds' northern breeding grounds, only one brood is raised each year.